dotnet/maui-samples/README.md

     dotnet build HelloAndroid/HelloAndroid.csproj

-You can launch the Android project to an attached emulator via:
+You can launch the Android project to an attached emulator or device via:

     dotnet build HelloAndroid/HelloAndroid.csproj -t:Run

-To deploy and run on a device, you can either modify `$(RuntimeIdentifier)` in the `.csproj` or run:

-    dotnet build HelloAndroid/HelloAndroid.csproj -t:Run -r android.21-arm64

 ## iOS